Elite Clubs National League (Girls)

-In 2009, the Minnesota Thunder Academy girls program was announced as an inaugural member club of the Elite Clubs National League (ECNL), the highest level of female youth soccer in the United States.
+In 2009, the Minnesota Thunder Academy girls program was announced as one of the 40 inaugural member clubs of the Elite Clubs National League (ECNL), the highest level of female youth soccer in the United States.
 The ECNL was founded by forward-thinking Directors of Coaching across the country who saw a need for change in and special commitment to improving the daily environment for American elite female youth soccer players.
-In fact, our own DOC, Dan Storlien, was one of the founders of ECNL!
-These directors came together and collaborated to build what would become the top female youth development platform in the world.
-The ECNL continues to be the most progressive and innovative development platform in the country.
-The ECNL is sanctioned by US Club Soccer.
+In fact, our own DOC, Danny Storlien, was one of the founders of ECNL!
+These directors came together and collaborated to build what has become the top female youth development platform in the world.
+Sanctioned by US Club Soccer, the ECNL continues to be the most progressive and innovative development platform in the country.

-Minnesota Thunder Academy is proud to be the only Minnesota club selected to compete in the Elite Clubs National League (ECNL).
+Minnesota Thunder Academy is proud to be the only Minnesota club selected to compete in the Elite Clubs National League (ECNL) for both boys and girls.

 |Eclipse Select SC Lunar||Oak Brook, Illinois|